phucvinh57/screen-inspector/README.md

 - Window title
 - Exec path
 - Window class (window name)

-Nice to have:
 - URL of browsers (not supported yet)

-## Error handling packages

-- `anyhow`: Use when don't care about error type, you just want it to be easy.
-This is common in application-like code.
-- `thiserror`: Use when you care about designing your own dedicated error type(s) so that the caller receives exactly the information that you choose in the event of failure.
-This most often applies to library-like code.

 ## Linux